Poodles are very intelligent and easy to train. In fact, it is more a process

 to your pooch and allow him to go outside.
 (You should not reward your pooch with

-a food treat, as the reward of going outside and praise from his favorite person
+a food treat, as the reward of going outside and praise from his favorite person is

 rather than going outside) Do this each time your pooch is to go outside.